USGS-WiM/StreamStatsWebserviceDocumentation/README.md

 #### 2. Tag distribution release with new version

 ##### Step 1.
 Bump the version.
+Run only one of the below commands.
 This creates a local commit with the package.json, bower.json and tsd.json updated to the new version number

  ```bash
 gulp patch     # makes v0.1.0 → v0.1.1